fauu/gomicsv/README.md

 mouse-centered navigation in mind.
 Consequently, some aspects of other workflows might have been broken.

+The program has only been confirmed to work on Linux, but it is possible it would work on other platforms.

 <p align="center">
   <img src="screenshot.png" title="A screenshot of Gomics-v">
 </p>